matheuscscp/pimenta-judge/README.md

 # pimenta-judge
-ACM ICPC contest system for training sessions made with C++ 11 to run over GNU/Linux.
+ACM ICPC contest system for training sessions made with C++ 11 to run on GNU/Linux.

 ## Installation
 ```bash